Director, Wild Future - Steve Marshall

 With a passion for the natural and historic environment, Steve has particular skills in green space and nature reserve management, setting environmental strategies and action plans, site management planning, project management and partnership working.

 Having led multi-disciplinary teams of up to 150 people in high pressure environments, Steve is also an experienced leader and manager.
 Initially working in practical and advisory land management roles for the National Trust, the National Trust for Scotland and Hertfordshire's Countryside Management Service, Steve moved on to senior roles with Herts and Middlesex Wildlife Trust (Nature Reserves Manager) and RSPB (Regional Reserves Manager, South West England).
-Later, he applied his experience more broadly in the public sector, managing a range of outdoor spaces and leisure business units for Lee Valley Regional Park Authority (Area Manager) and Ealing Council (Head of Parks, Countryside and Events and later Assistant Director, Leisure and Parks).
+Later, he applied his experience more broadly in the public sector, managing a range of outdoor spaces and leisure business units for Lee Valley Regional Park Authority (Area Manager) and Ealing Council (Head of Parks, Countryside and Events and later Assistant Director, Leisure and Greenspace, and a member of the Environment departmental management team).

 Steve has a BSc (Hons) in Countryside and Environmental Management from the University of Aberdeen's Schools of Agriculture, Forestry and Biology.